ZUZEX/finpie/README.md

 <div align="right"><a href="#0">Back to top</a> </div>

-The available EIA data so far include the timeseries from the EIA petroleum data set.
-No API key is required but a future version may feature the option to use EIA API.
+The available EIA data so far only includes timeseries from the EIA petroleum data set.
+No API key is required but a future version may feature the option to use the EIA API directly.

 Not all timeseries are available at all frequencies.